-How To Use Swept Cut Command In Solidworks(Illustrated Expression)
+How To Use Revolved Cut In Solidworks(Illustrated Expression)

 Swept Cut command in Solidworks is very special command that you can do your eccentiric cutting operations through a 3D geometry in Solidworks.
 You can obtain geometries like 3D geometries that have very specific channels are carved inside that with Swept Cut command in Solidworks.
 But you need to prepare very good sketch and contour to complete Swept Cut operation in Solidworks succesfully.

 With this article you will be aware of how to use Swept Cut command in Solidworks and how to use various features of Swept Cut command in Solidworks.
 Also you will learn what kinds of geometries could be obtained by using Swept Cut in Solidworks.